Seneca-ICTOER/SPO600/docs/G-6502/6502-instructions-introduction.md

 BVS ; branch if overflow set (V flag is set)
 ```

 Note that the operand for conditional branch instructions is a relative offset - a signed 8-bit value (in the range -128 to +127) that is added to the current PC.
-When writing assembler (or viewing disassembled code), the operand is written as an absolute address or label, but the actual machine language (ADD LINK) code uses the relative addressing mode.
+When writing assembler (or viewing disassembled code), the operand is _written_ as an absolute address or label, but the actual [machine language](/E-ComputerArchitecture/machine-language.md) code uses the relative addressing mode.
 For this reason, a branch that is too far will not assemble and will produce an error message.

 ### Manipulating Flags